josephmontes/VAA/README.md

 #### But are all 4-Seam Fastballs thrown with a VAA >= -4.5° equally effective?
    - Following the trend in the table above that shows 4-Seam Fastballs being thrown closer to the top of the zone, I investigated how wOBA changes as pitch location changes for 4-Seam Fastballs with a VAA >= -4.5°
-   - The midpoint wOBA value is set at .303 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in 2nd table up)
+   - The midpoint wOBA value for this graph is set at .303 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in 2nd table up)
    - Minimum 100 pitch frequency

 ![Screenshot 2023-09-05 165702](https://github.com/josephmontes/VAA/assets/125607783/bb108dac-bc73-4f47-9399-82613ec9608c)